manumura/grpc-demo/README.md

 ## Data evolution :

-Forward compatible change : write data with new .proto, read from old .proto
+Forward compatible change : write data with new .proto, read from old .proto.

-Backward compatible change : write data with old .proto, read from new .proto
+Backward compatible change : write data with old .proto, read from new .proto.

 Rules to follow :
 - Dont change numeric tags for exisiting fields.